Welcome to the Worldwide Greathead family my One-Name Study - Person Page 671

 Sources of Information

-1. [S15268] E-mails between Roger Turmaine and Jan Cooper from 3 December 2005 Where suggested information came from a collaboration with Roger Smith, it should read Richard Smith and sadly he died on 5 October 2004 in Inverness.
+- [S15268] E-mails between Roger Turmaine and Jan Cooper from 3 December 2005 Information came from a collaboration with Richard Smith who sadly died on 5 October 2004 in Inverness.

 Sarah Gillham1